 \section{Introduction}

 Conversion rate (CVR) prediction is a cornerstone of online advertising systems, directly influencing bidding efficiency, traffic allocation, and ultimately, platform revenue~\cite{chapelle2014modeling,lu2017practical}.
 At its core, the logic of label generation and model optimization is determined by \textbf{attribution mechanisms}~\cite{shao2011data,yao2022causalmta}--the protocols allocating conversion credits across user touchpoints (usually operationalized as ad clicks).

 Currently, nearly all existing CVR prediction models, in both industry and academia, are trained and evaluated under a \textbf{single-attribution assumption}~\cite{chen2025see}, where conversion labels are derived from a single attribution mechanism.
 This paradigm constrains models to learning a partial view of touchpoint value, failing to capture the user's complex conversion mindset holistically.

 Recently, \textbf{multi-attribution learning (MAL)} ~\cite{chen2025see} has emerged as a promising new paradigm that enhances model performance by jointly learning from conversion labels generated by multiple attribution mechanisms, such as first-click, last-click, and linear attribution rules, and data-driven attribution (DDA) models~\cite{yao2022causalmta,lewis2025amazon}.
-By integrating multi-faced auxiliary signals from diverse attribution views, MAL enables the model to develop a more comprehensive and holistic understanding of touchpoint contributions, which leads to significantly higher prediction accuracy under the system-optimized attribution mechanism and ultimately drives substantial growth in user satisfaction and platform revenue.
+By integrating multi-faceted auxiliary signals from diverse attribution views, MAL enables the model to develop a more comprehensive and holistic understanding of touchpoint contributions, which leads to significantly higher prediction accuracy under the system-optimized attribution mechanism and ultimately drives substantial growth in user satisfaction and platform revenue.
 Figure~\ref{fig:mac_intro} compares the conventional single-attribution learning and the novel multi-attribution learning paradigm.

 However, despite its considerable promise, the advancement of research on MAL is constrained by a critical data bottleneck: to the best of our knowledge, all publicly available CVR datasets, such as Criteo~\cite{chapelle2014modeling}, Ali-CCP~\cite{esmm}, and Taobao~\cite{zhu2018learning}, only provide conversion labels from a single attribution mechanism.